 The time to Desulfate a car battery will depend on the amount of sulfation and the size of the car battery.
 Smart chargers from CTEK and NoCo use a complex algorithm to determine the voltage and charging amp flow within the battery to destroy the sulfur crystals with pulses.

 Some smart 12v chargers can desulfate an average battery in a few hours.
 If the sulfation is heavy it may take a day or two.
 It will also charge your battery at the same time.
+Just be sure to check the battery water level and top it up when it is low.

 If you have a look at the video below you can see the voltages which drop down to around 6v and up to around 15 volts.
 These pulses are enough to shock the crystals to fall off or dissolve.